oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/qs-kubernetes/k8s-client-config.md

 {{< img "Mac Extra Path Directories" "images/mac-extra-path-directories.png" >}}

-After invoking `kubectl` from the command line, connects to the target Kubernetes cluster, fill out the rest of the form.
+After invoking `kubectl` from the command line, connect to the target Kubernetes cluster and fill out the rest of the form.
 It is always best to select the appropriate `Kubectl Config Context to Use` for your project.
 Because you may have multiple `Kubernetes Client Config Files`, select the appropriate one to use first.
 Then, you can use either the Chooser icon or the Get Current Context icon to get the appropriate context value from the specified file.
 In the preceding image, the context is named `oke` only because you edited the configuration file to change the OKE-generated context name to one you could recognize.
-Prior to proceeding, please run **Verify Connectivity**.
+Prior to proceeding, run **Verify Connectivity**.